app-generator/sample-bootstrap5-dark-mode/README.md

 ## 👉 How it works

-This enhacement was made by coding the following steps:
+This enhancement was made by coding the following steps:

 - Create a new `JS` file that handles the user interactions
   - Source code: [dark-mode-handler.js](https://github.com/app-generator/sample-bootstrap5-dark-mode/blob/main/assets/js/dark-mode-handler.js)